-Re: Degree Title Change
+Re: School Name Change

-This is a request by the College of Engineering for change in degree title.
+This is a request by the College of Liberal Arts and Sciences to change the name of its Hugo Wall School.
 Please place on the next available COCAO agenda.
-We are changing the degree name for the B.S. in Engineering for Manufacture as outlined below.
 In advance of this memo we have made the request in program inventory.